I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 Appa glared heatedly at her, and snorted, and she gasped as she felt the heated mucus coating her as she stared down at herself in horror.

 "Sorry.
-Appa's had some rough times himself, I'm guessing you know," Aang told her as he made a curt, waving gesture, and a blast of hot air simultaneously dried and cleaned her.
+Appa's had some rough times himself, as I'm guessing you know," Aang told her as he made a curt, waving gesture, and a blast of hot air simultaneously dried and cleaned her.
 At least, cleaned her of most of the slimy mucus coating her.

 She stared at the huge bison, and eyed him uneasily.
 "We're not actually going on…..?"

 "Appa?
 Sure," he smiled.
 "Don't worry.
 You'll be fine," he told her, and gestured for her to climb up to the saddle that she did not know had only recently been restored for her to use.
-Aang had not needed it himself, and had let it go neglected for the past few months as he went about his own duties in helping bring the world back to a harmonious balance.
+Aang had not needed it himself, and had let it go neglected for the past few months as he went about his own duties in helping bring the world back to a true, harmonious balance.
 Something far more difficult than just defeating the Fire Lord, since some hatreds died slow, if at all after a hundred years of war.

 Clenching her jaw, she stepped forward to stand beside the smiling Avatar, and looked up at the scowling animal.